 6. Use Keyword Tool

 Another tool you can use to find LSI keywords is by using Keyword Tool.
 Like Ubersuggest, it shows you the keywords that people are typing into the Google search box.

 The only difference between Keyword Tool and the rest is it lays out different search terms for other platforms than just Google, namely Youtube, Bing, and more.

 Twinword Ideas LSI Graph visualizes the semantic relationships between keywords.
 It allows you to visually see how each keyword is related to your topic.

 Up until today, there’s no single proof that Google uses LSI but again there’s nothing wrong with using LSI keywords in your article.

 As what @JeffreyBowdoin said, it is the user that matters the most.

-If using keywords that are semantically related to your main keywords help searchers to find your content, which matches their intent, shouldn’t you continue doing so?
+If using keywords that are semantically related to your main keywords helps searchers to find your content, which matches their intent, shouldn’t you continue doing so?

 It is true that LSI keyword is not the only answer for your quest in matching the right message to the right audience.
-In doing search optimization, there are more than just adding LSI keywords in your content.
+In doing search optimization, there is more than just adding LSI keywords to your content.
 For example, you may want to understand who is your target audience and their buyer’s journey beforehand.

 With that being said, it’s worth taking the time to identify and add semantically related keywords in your content.
 If you noticed, up until here, I have added a few LSI keywords for my main keyword “LSI keywords”.
 I’ve found that doing so gives me more content ideas and values to the readers.